spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

 * **Silenced Exceptions**: Log instances where an exception is consumed by an empty “catch()” clause.
 * **Significant User Actions/Events**: Log significant user actions and events, such as help requests, cancelled actions, notable user actions like successful logins or privilege elevations, data validation failures, payment and transaction events, and significant user journey events.

-### What NOT to Log?
+## What NOT to Log?
 * **Unreasonable Logging**: Avoid logging without a clear purpose.
 When deciding to create a log entry, there should be at least one use-case where the related data would be beneficial.
 * **Performance Critical Places**: Minimize logging in areas where performance is critical.
 If there's a performance-critical process or a large cycle as a sub-process element, a careful decision between performance and traceability is necessary.
 * **Audit Trail**: While it's recommended to log the audit trails of significant entity changes, these logs should not be sent to the regular log system due to the sensitive nature of the data typically involved in authentication and authorization.

-### Log levels
+## Log levels
-The following log levels MUST be utilised appropriately during application workflows to allow easy track down particular problems / investigations in the System.
-A wrong category selection MAY de-rail a fellow inspector.
+The following log levels (based on Syslog [RFC 5424](#https://datatracker.ietf.org/doc/html/rfc5424)) must be utilised appropriately during application workflows to allow easy track down particular problems / investigations in the System.
+A wrong category selection may de-rail a fellow inspector.

 | Level | Description |
 |-------|-------------|